hafizalwan/test-app/README.md

-This app is only for deployment purposes.
+This app is only for testing deployment purposes.